PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2022-03-12-setitforgetit.md

 - **Data in State is identified by business meaning.** <br>As an example, let's imagine that some value needs to be shown in a different colour if it's in an error state, so you create a separate field in State to indicate this.
 What kind of data should it be, and what do you call it?
 Well, you don't make it type `Colour` and call it `XyzFieldColour`.
 Something like a `Boolean` type called `AbcValueExceedsLimit`, would be much better.
 Nor would you make it a `Boolean` called `XyzInRed`.
 That wouldn't make any sense to the Business Logic module - and what would happen if the View was changed so that it in purple?
 Let the View interpret the meaning and decide about the presentation.

 Notice a trend?
-The View is designed to convey **meaning** to the data, the View is designed to handle **presentation** of the data.
+State is designed to convey **meaning** to the data, the View is designed to handle **presentation** of the data.
 Keep these two roles strictly separated.
 {: .notice--primary }

 # How Do You Do This?